DonD1234-Dcode/Dcode_The-easy-way-of-coding/README.md

 # Dcode_The-easy-way-of-coding
-Dcode, a new coding language based on simplicity, no complex syntaxes, easy to code, easy to modify make coding accesible and fun, not boring and complex
+Dcode, a new coding language based on simplicity, no complex syntaxes, easy to code, easy to modify make coding accesible and fun, not boring and complex, made for people with no experience coding, as well as people that codes daily

 Featuress
 - colon based syntax